-Are you a business with a commercial idea that could make a lasting social impact?
-The Australian Government is calling for inclusive business partnerships to create development impact and support COVID-19 economic recovery efforts in Samoa.
+The Australian Government called for inclusive business partnerships to create development impact and support COVID-19 economic recovery efforts in Samoa.

 The COVID-19 global health pandemic has resulted in widespread impact for countries and economies across the Indo-Pacific.
 People are losing their livelihoods and businesses have been disrupted.

 The BPP’s COVID-19 Recovery Partnerships will help businesses to create livelihood opportunities, enhance gender equality and support green and resilient economic recovery.

 26 August 2020: Applications open